wjenh/pidp1-mods/README.md

 - `pdp1control start`, `pdp1control restart`: (re)start the PDP-1
 - `pdp1control start x` or `pdp11control restart x` can be used if you are without the PiDP-1 hardware. `x` is the boot number you want to run.

+There are two **configuration** options:

+- `pdp1control set gui` or `pdp11control set web` switch between the gui setup (HMDI/keyboard on the Pi) and the web server (http://pidp1.local:8080/).
+- `pdp1control panel pidp` or `pdp11control panel virtual` switch between the PiDP-1 hardware front panel or a virtual on-screen front panel.

 **pdp1** is the simple way to get access to the PDP-1 peripherals.
 Or, you can use its equivalent collection of desktop icons:

 - `pdp1 type30` will open the Type 30 graphics display.
 Resize to your liking, F11 makes it full-screen